MicroStrategy/embedding-sdk-docs/docs/samples.md

 ---
 title: Samples
+description: There are samples hosted on [GitHub](https://microstrategy.github.io/embedding-sdk-samples/), from the simple example to showcase one specific feature of Embedding SDK to more complicated application with a lot of integration with MicroStrategy's REST API and third-party SDK.
 ---

 There are samples hosted on [GitHub](https://microstrategy.github.io/embedding-sdk-samples/), from the simple example to showcase one specific feature of Embedding SDK to more complicated application with a lot of integration with MicroStrategy's REST API and third-party SDK.